 This track encourages speakers and attendees alike to address some of the most difficult, but also most important, topics head-on.
 From discussions around diversity, racism, and harassment, to bringing voice to underrepresented communities, we look forward to them happening at this year's conference.

 “Broadcasters Meet Podcasters” is designed to combine the energy and electricity of the podcasting space with the expertise, talent, and reach of the broadcasting world.
-Last year this track debuted to packed rooms all day, and this year we're excited to have it expanding to two days!
+Last year this track had packed rooms throughout the event, and this year we're expecting an even bigger crowd!